-A teacher may suspend, for any of the reasons contained in Education Code Section 48900, any student from his/her class for the day of the suspension and the following day.
+A teacher may suspend, for any of the reasons contained in Education Code Section 48900 of the Education Code, any student from his/her class for the day of the suspension and the following day.

-- 1. When a teacher suspends a student for any of the reasons above, the teacher shall immediately report the suspension to the Principal/Designee for appropriate action. - As soon as possible, the teacher shall ask the student's parent/guardian to attend a parent/teacher conference regarding the suspension.
-A counselor should attend the conference if it is practicable, and a school administrator may attend if either the parent/guardian or teacher so requests. - 3.
-A suspended student shall not be returned to class during the period of suspension without the approval of the teacher of the class and the Principal/Designee.
-(Education Code Section 48910)
+- When a teacher suspends a student for any of the reasons above, contained in Section 48900, the teacher shall immediately report the suspension to the Principal/Designee for appropriate action. - 2.
+As soon as possible, the teacher shall ask the student's parent/guardian to attend a parent/teacher conference regarding the suspension.
+A counselor should attend the conference if it is practicable, and a school administrator may attend if either the parent/guardian or teacher so requests. - A suspended student shall not be returned to class during the period of suspension without the approval of the teacher of the class and the Principal/Designee.